M-RBR/M-RBR/README.md

 ---

-##  About Me 🐈
+##  About Me:

-Hey there!
 I'm a junior web developer based in Berlin, currently enrolled in an intensive five-month, full-time coding bootcamp at Code Academy Berlin.

 🧑‍💻 I'm currently building a Travel Bucket List app using React and Firebase